-All the Council's investment property portfolio has been assessed as Level 2 for valuation purposes (see Note 1 for explanation of fair value levels).
+All the Council's investment property and surplus asset portfolio have been assessed as Level 2 for valuation purposes (see Note 1 for explanation of fair value levels).
+There has been no change in valuation technique during the year for the council's investment property and surplus asset portfolio.

-Valuation Techniques Used to Determine Level 2 Fair Values for Investment Properties
+Valuation Techniques Used to Determine Level 2 Fair Values for Investment Properties and Surplus Assets

-The fair value of investment property has been measured using the Investment Method of Valuation.
+The fair value of investment property and surplus assets have been measured using the Investment Method of Valuation.
 The valuers have used a desktop valuation relying on data provided by Avison Young, the Council's managing agents.
 Valuations have taken account of the following factors: existing lease terms and rentals taken from the tenancy schedule, independent research into market evidence including Market rentals and yields, and then adjusted to reflect the nature of each business tenancy or void and the covenant strength for existing tenants.